Gabally/blindb/README.md

 # Blindb
 A python tool to automatically extract data from blind sql injections.
-Currently supports postgres and mysql.
+Currently supports postgres, mysql and Microsoft SQL Server.
 Also uses multithreading and multiple processes to speed up the extraction.
 ## Install